dtg01100/jar2appimage/README.md

 ## Features

-- Converts JAR files to AppImage format
+- Converts JAR files to AppImage format with a single command
 - **Automatic on-demand download of appimagetool** - no need to install separately
-- **🆕 Portable Java Support** - Intelligent Java detection and user-consented downloads
+- **🆕 Default to Portable Java** - Bundles Java by default (opt-out with --no-bundled) for maximum portability
+- **📦 Automatic Supporting Files Bundling** - Detects and bundles configs, assets, data, and libraries by default
 - **🔍 Smart Java Analysis** - Automatic JAR requirement analysis and version detection
-- **📦 Self-Contained AppImages** - Bundle portable Java for true portability
 - **🤝 User Consent System** - Explicit opt-in for Java downloads with clear information
 - **⚡ LTS Java Versions** - Automatic selection of latest stable Java releases (8, 11, 17, 21)
+- **✨ Does The Right Thing** - Just run `python enhanced_jar2appimage_cli.py your.jar` for the best outcome
 - JAR dependency analysis and classpath management
 - Desktop integration with .desktop files
 - Cross-platform AppImage generation